Samhithgb/MapReduce/README.md

 ```
 Notes :

 - The implementation currently arleady takes care of multiple worker processes and their communication of the states to master.
+The master periodically checks for the status of the workers